mlinxfeld/terraform-az-fk-private-endpoint/examples/01_private_blob_with_private_endpoint/README.md

 # Example 01: Blob Private Endpoint (Private Access + DNS)

+## 🚀 Learn the full Azure architecture

+This example shows only one piece of the puzzle:
+**private access to Azure Blob Storage using a Private Endpoint.**

+In real-world architectures, this pattern is combined with:

+- compute layer (VMs, AKS, scaling)
+- network design (VNets, subnets, routing)
+- access patterns between services
+- reusable Terraform/OpenTofu modules

+👉 See the full step-by-step architecture: [https://foggykitchen.com/courses/azure-fundamentals-terraform-course/](https://foggykitchen.com/courses/azure-fundamentals-terraform-course/)

+This course shows how this pattern fits into a complete, production-ready Azure environment.

+---

 In this storage example, we move from **restricted public access** to **private connectivity** by introducing a **Private Endpoint for Azure Blob Storage** using **Terraform / OpenTofu**.